secML/secML.github.io/src/content/post/class2.md

 +++
 date = "02 Feb 2018"
 draft = false
-title = "Class 2: Intro to Privacy in Machine Learning" author = "Team Nematode" slug = "class2"
+title = "Class 2: Privacy in Machine Learning" author = "Team Nematode" slug = "class2"
 +++

 In today’s post we introduce some key concepts crucial to understanding the current state of privacy in machine learning.
 In a time where novel machine learning applications are seemingly announced weekly, privacy is becoming more relevant as learning algorithms play varied and sometimes critical roles in our lives.
-We introduce differential privacy and common ‘solutions’ that fail to protect individual privacy, explore membership inference attacks on blackbox machine learning models, and discuss the importance of privacy in the field of pharmacogenetics, where machine learning models are used to guide patient treatment.
+We introduce differential privacy and common ‘solutions’ that fail to protect individual privacy, explore membership inference attacks on blackbox machine learning models, and discuss a case study involving privacy in the field of pharmacogenetics, where machine learning models are used to guide patient treatment.

 ## Membership inference attacks

+> Reza Shokri, Marco Stronati, Congzheng Song, and Vitaly Shmatikov. _Membership Inference Attacks Against Machine Learning Models_.
+IEEE Symposium on Security and Privacy ("Oakland") 2017. [[PDF](https://www.cs.cornell.edu/~shmat/shmat_oak17.pdf)]

 [Shokri et al.](https://www.cs.cornell.edu/~shmat/shmat_oak17.pdf) attempt to attack black box machine learning models based on subtle data leaks based on the outputs.
 If the membership of a datapoint can be identified in the training set of a black box machine, it poses a significant privacy risk to the data of users of machine learning services.
 This is especially important for machine learning services such as Google Prediction and Amazon ML, as an inability to guarantee the privacy of training data would preclude a significant number of customers from using their services.